utdemir/ghc-musl/README.md

 ## Usage

-Add `ghc-options: -static -optl-static -optl-pthread -fPIC` flags to your cabal file.

 ### cabal-install

-Mount the project directory to the container, and use `cabal-install` inside the container:
+Mount the project directory to the container, and use `cabal-install` with `--enable-executable-static` flag inside the container:

 ```
 $ cd myproject/
 $ docker run -itv $(pwd):/mnt utdemir/ghc-musl:v10-libgmp-ghc8101
 sh$ cd /mnt
 sh$ cabal new-update
-sh$ cabal new-build
+sh$ cabal new-build --enable-executable-static
 ```

+You can also set `executable-static` [option](https://cabal.readthedocs.io/en/latest/cabal-project.html#cfg-field-executable-static) on your `cabal.project `file.

 ### stack

-Add these lines to your `stack.yaml`, and use `stack` as usual on the host machine:
+Add `ghc-options: -static -optl-static -optl-pthread -fPIC` flags to the `executable` section of your `cabal` file and these lines to your `stack.yaml`, and use `stack` as usual on the host machine:

 ```